 8. Refunds, Exchanges and Replacement Tickets

-tickets, carefully review the event and seat selection details.
-Ticketmaster
+Before purchasing tickets, carefully review the event and seat selection

-does not issue an exchange or refund for a lost, stolen, damaged or destroyed
+details.
+Ticketmaster does not issue an exchange or refund for a lost, stolen,

-ticket (including where a ticket does not arrive in the mail) unless (a)
+damaged or destroyed ticket (including where a ticket does not arrive in the

-Ticketmaster can identify at the Venue the actual seat corresponding to the
+mail) unless (a) Ticketmaster can identify at the Venue the actual seat

-ticket for that event, or in the case of a general admission ticket,
+corresponding to the ticket for that event, or in the case of a general

-Ticketmaster is able to identify (acting reasonably) and cancel the relevant
+admission ticket, Ticketmaster is able to identify (acting reasonably) and

-case Ticketmaster will issue a replacement ticket to you for a reasonable
+destroyed, in which case Ticketmaster will issue a replacement ticket to you

-administration fee.
-A change in personal circumstances does not entitle a
+for a reasonable administration fee.
+A change in personal circumstances does

 Subject to any statutory rights of refund (including, without limitation, the provisions of the Australian Consumer Law), if an event takes place then generally there is no right to a refund or exchange, including where a ticket holder cannot attend because of adverse weather conditions.